 Controversy and the Future of Pell Grants

 The Federal Pell Grant Program started small in 1973, awarding an average of $270 to 176,000 students.
-It has expanded rapidly since then.
-Roughly 8.87 million students – more than 40 percent of all college students – received Pell grants in the 2010-11 academic year, with an average award of $4,115 per student.
+It has expanded rapidly since then in number of students assisted, but declined in amount of costs being covered.

-In his first few years in the White House, Democratic President Obama doubled Pell grant funding from $16.3 billion in 2008-09 to $32.9 billion in 2010-11.
-He has stated his intent to continue increasing the program’s funding in his second term.
+In his first few years in the White House, Democratic President Obama doubled Pell grant funding from $16.3 billion in 2008-09 to $32.9 billion at its peak in 2010-11.
+When President Trump took office in 2016, his first budget proposed a $3.2 billion reduction in Pell Grant funding because of “unobligated carryover funding.”

 Other Financial Aid Options

 Other popular forms of financial aid include scholarships and private student loans.
-Scholarships are awards that are typically based on merit such as a student’s academic or athletic performance.
+Scholarships are awards that are typically based on merit such as a student’s academic, athletic, music or acting skills.

 Private student loans, on the other hand, depend on your credit history and score.
 As a young adult, you may not have a long credit history, so it’s usually in your best interest to use a co-signer.